 Why Stay in an Airbnb?

 No matter your budget, Airbnb has a place for you to stay – from entire apartments to single rooms, houseboats, and even castles.
 Don’t split up into two to three hotel rooms.
 Airbnb accommodates large groups, making you feel more at home when your whole group gets to stay together.
+Finding the right pace for your stay in Tokyo is going to be a breeze!

 This is a great way to save money by paying by the night, rather than per person.
 Some rentals have more than one bedroom or a pull-out couch, futon or trundle bed.
 Hosts also provide a nice set of sheets, a good quality comforter as well as extra pillows and blankets.